davidpypysp/softbivpt/readme.md

 ## How to use:

-* use Cmake as the building tool of the program.
+* Use Cmake as the building tool of the program.

+* Run softbivpt.exe in shell with parameters.

     ./softbivpt.exe N L scene#

     N = number of Samples

     L = Light Bounces

     scene# scene located at scenes/
-Available scenes: scene, scene1, scene2, scene3, scene4, scene5
+    Available scenes: default, scene, scene1, scene2, scene3, scene4, scene5

     Example: ./softbivpt 16 4 scene5

     Then you can choose rendering method such as volumetric path tracing and bidirectional path tracing

-* (temp)
+    (temp)
     parameters sigma_s and sigma_a to control the scattering and absorption of light. you can modify them in src/main.cpp: line 68 to generate different volumetric effect to test.

     In src/Renderer.h: line 41, I ignore this line "#pragma omp parallel for" because openmp has some problem on my mac.
 You can reopen it if it works fine in your system.